-Formicivora erythronotos survives in a narrow coastal strip around the Baía da Ilha Grande in south Rio de Janeiro, Brazil.
-Although known from c.20 specimens collected in the 19th century, it was unrecorded for over 100 years until its rediscovery in 1987.
-It has been subsequently found at a further seven sites (Buzzetti 1998, E. Mendonça and L. P. Gonzaga in litt.
-2000).
-The main localities are Ariró (densities of 89 pairs/km2) and Vale do Mambucaba (156 pairs/km2) (Mendonça and Gonzaga 1999b).
-Smaller numbers have also been recorded at Bracuí, Frade, São Gonçalo, Taquari and Barra Grande (Buzzetti 1998, Mendonça and Gonzaga 1999b, E. Mendonça and L. P. Gonzaga in litt.
+Formicivora erythronotos is found in a narrow coastal strip around the Ilha Grande bay in south Rio de Janeiro state, Brazil.
+Although known from c.20 specimens collected in the 19th century, it was unrecorded for over 100 years until its rediscovery in 1987 in the Angra dos Reis area of the Ribeira bay.
+It has now been recorded at a total of seven sites along the bay of Ilha Grande and in Serra do Piloto (Gonzaga 2008), within the municipalities of Angra dos Reis and Paraty (Buzzetti 1998, E. Mendonça and L. P. Gonzaga in litt.
+2000): Ariró, Vale do Mambucaba, Bracuí, Frade, São Gonçalo, Taquari and Barra Grande (Buzzetti 1998, Mendonça and Gonzaga 1999b, E. Mendonça and L. P. Gonzaga in litt.
 2000).

 It was rediscovered in a swampy patch of secondary forest near the forest-mangrove ecotone.
-Subsequent records have found the species to occur mostly in the lush understorey of modified restinga, early successional habitats such as second growth and the understorey of old second growth (Mendonça and Gonzaga 1998, Mendonça and Gonzaga 1999b), and sometimes abandoned banana plantations (E. Mendonça and L. P. Gonzaga in litt.
+Subsequent records have found the species to occur mostly in the lush understorey of modified restinga, early successional habitats such as the understorey of old second growth (Mendonça and Gonzaga 1998, Mendonça and Gonzaga 1999b), and sometimes abandoned banana plantations reverting to secondary forest (E. Mendonça and L. P. Gonzaga in litt.
 2000).
 These areas are dominated by pioneer species, including Lantana camara, Cecropia sp., Morus sp., Rubus, Vernonia sp. and grasses (Mendonça and Gonzaga 1999b).
-It has once successfully colonised fields two months after burning, where there was little regenerating vegetation (Mendonça and Gonzaga 1999b, Mendonça and Gonzaga 1999a).
+It has once successfully colonised fields two months after burning, where there was little regenerating vegetation (Mendonça and Gonzaga 1999a,b).
 Nests have been found in second growth from mid-August to early February, with eggs producing an average of 0.23 young (Mendonça and Gonzaga 1999a).

 Conservation Actions Underway

-It is protected under Brazilian law and occurs in the buffer-zone of the Serra da Bocaína National Park.
-Formerly considered Endangered at the national level (Silveira & Straube 2008), it is now designated as Critically Endangered under Brazilian law (MMA 2014).
-It may occur in Tamoios Environmental Protection Area, but the limits of this reserve are unclear on the ground (Mendonça and Gonzaga 1999a).
+It is protected under Brazilian law and occurs in the buffer-zone of the Serra da Bocaína National Park and in the Tamoios ecological station.
+Formerly considered Endangered at the national level (Silveira and Straube 2008), it is now designated as Critically Endangered under Brazilian law (MMA 2014) and is included in the National Action Plan for the Conservation of the Birds of the Atlantic Forest (ICMBio 2017).

 11.5 cm.
 Distinctive, black-and-rufous antwren.
 Male slaty-black with rufous-chestnut back.
 Black wings with three narrow, whitish wing-bars.
 White flanks often concealed.
 Slender black bill.
 Female similar to male but slaty-black replaced by olivaceous-brown, becoming more buffy on underparts.
 Voice Song is three-second series of low-pitched tchóup calls.
 Also high-pitched tcheek calls and soft churrs.